boldbi/bold-bi-docs/docs/faq/change-the-user-after-installing-bold-bi-on-linux.md

 layout: post
 title: Change the username on Linux - Embedded BI | Bold BI Docs
 description: Learn how to change the username after installation of embedded Bold BI, an analytical software on Linux machine using the instructions described in this page.
-canonical: "/faq/Change-the-user-after-installing-Bold-BI-on-Linux/"
+canonical: "/cloud-bi/faq/Change-the-user-after-installing-Bold-BI-on-Linux/"
 platform: bold-bi
 documentation: ug
 ---

 # How to Change the user after installing Bold Bi On Linux?
-1. To edit the service of Bold BI apps, use the following command:
+1. Edit the service of Bold BI apps using following command.

     `systemctl edit --full <boldbi-service-name>`